anker-cloud/mahindra-t2data/README.md

     * The script will:
         *   Source the `PROJECT_ID` from `init.sh`.
         *   Submit a build to Google Cloud Build using `cloudbuild.yaml`.
-        *   Deploy the built image from Artifact Registry to the corresponding Cloud Run service (`telco-da-app`).
+        *   Deploy the built image from Artifact Registry to the corresponding Cloud Run service .
         *   Output the URL of the deployed service upon success.

 You will need appropriate GCP permissions and configuration (Project ID, Artifact Registry).